mando/koulesII/CONVERSION_NOTES.md

-# Koules C to Pixi.js Conversion Notes
+# KoulesII - Enhanced Conversion Notes

 ## Project Overview

-This document describes the conversion of the classic Koules game from C (originally by Jan Hubicka, 1995) to a modern JavaScript/Pixi.js implementation.
+This document describes the conversion and enhancement of the classic Koules game from C (originally by Jan Hubicka, 1995) to KoulesII - a modern JavaScript/Pixi.js implementation with deadly walls, gravitational black holes, and acceleration-based physics.

 ## Original Game Analysis